-Donald Haskell served as Chairman of the Board of Directors and Chairman of the Compensation Committee until his retirement in September 1998.
-During 1998 Mr. Haskell rented a Company owned house, and Wood River Ranch, a corporation in which Mr. Haskell is the sole shareholder, boarded horses at the Company's quarter horse facility.
-Aggregate payments made to the Company for rent and horse boarding and training, including reimbursements for incidental expenses, during 1998 totalled \$46,672.
+Donald Haskell, formerly the Chairman of the Board of the Company, is the President, a director and has the power to vote a majority of the outstanding shares of Ardell Investment Company and M. H. Sherman Company, both of which own more than 5% of the outstanding shares of Common Stock of the Company.
+During 1999 Mr. Haskell rented a Company owned house, and Wood River Ranch, a corporation in which Mr. Haskell is the sole shareholder, boarded horses at the Company's quarter horse facility.
+Aggregate payments made to the Company for rent and horse boarding and training, including reimbursements for incidental expenses, during 1999 totalled \$44,769.
 The boarding and training fees charged Wood River Ranch are comparable to customary rates in the horse training and breeding business and are the same as fees charged to other horse owners not affiliated with the Company.
 The rent which Mr. Haskell pays for the house is not less than the rent which the Company charges persons not affiliated with the Company for comparable residences.

-Commencing December 1, 1993, Mr. Haskell leased Mr. San Olen, a quarter horse, to the Company, which uses Mr. San Olen for breeding purposes.
-The lease term expired on December 31, 1998, and the Company is negotiating the term of a lease extension.
-The rent paid by the Company is \$1.00 per year triple net, plus one-half of all net profits made from breeding Mr. San Olen with mares not owned by the Company.
+From December 1, 1993, through December 31, 1999, Mr. Haskell leased Mr. San Olen, a quarter horse, to the Company, which used Mr. San Olen for breeding purposes.
+The lease expired on December 31, 1999, and will not be renewed.
+The rent paid by the Company was \$1.00 per year triple net, plus one-half of all net profits made from breeding Mr. San Olen with mares not owned by the Company.
 The leasing of horses for breeding purposes typically involves the payment of a substantial rent by the lessee.
-The Company believes that this agreement is favorable to the Company compared to other such horse lease arrangements.
+The Company believes that this agreement was favorable to the Company compared to other such horse lease arrangements.

-Beginning in 1997 and continuing through 1998 and into 1999, Messrs.
+Beginning in 1997 and continuing through 1999, Messrs.
 Echeverria and Lyda fed cattle for their personal accounts at Champion Feedlot in Hereford, Texas, which is owned by a Company subsidiary.
-Total costs in 1998 for feed, miscellaneous supplies and veterinary services were \$71,610 for Mr. Echeverria and \$28,912 for Mr. Lyda.
+Total costs in 1999 for feed, miscellaneous supplies and veterinary services were \$208,992 for Mr. Echeverria and \$39,000 for Mr. Lyda.
 Feed and other supplies and services were sold to these officers at the same prices they were then sold to unaffiliated feedlot customers.
-All accounts are current as of March 2, 1999.
-For nine days in October, Mr Lyda incurred indebtedness to the feedlot in the amount of \$81,090, representing the cost of cattle purchased from third parties by the feedlot for Mr. Lyda's account.
+All accounts were current as of March 15, 2000.
+For 20 days in 1999, Mr Lyda incurred indebtedness to the feedlot in the amount of \$89,000, representing the cost of cattle purchased from third parties by the feedlot for Mr. Lyda's account.
 Mr. Lyda had previously established a line of credit with a local bank to finance this purchase, and the indebtedness was the result of a normal delay in funding the loan.
-Mr. Lyda paid interest on the indebtedness at the rate of 9.5% per annum, the same rate that the feedlot charges to unaffiliated customers, and all principal and interest was repaid in nine days.
+Mr. Lyda paid interest on the indebtedness at the rate of 9.5% per annum, the same rate that the feedlot charges to unaffiliated customers, and all principal and interest was repaid in 20 days.